blab/ncov-escape/README.md

 # Analysis of SARS-CoV-2 antigenic drift and evolutionary fitness

+## Installation

+All dependencies can be met by running through the Nextstrain runtime.
+See [docs.nextstrain.org](https://docs.nextstrain.org/en/latest/install.html) for installation instructions.

 ## Provision metadata locally

 Windowed analyses require access to SARS-CoV-2 metadata.